ReneOlsthoorn/Ground/README.md

 # Ground

-This is the compiler for the programming language `Ground` for Windows, which allows mixing high-level programming constructs with `x86-64`.
+This is the compiler for the programming language `Ground` for Windows, which allows mixing high-level programming constructs with x86-64.
 The assembly can be added anywhere in the Ground code, so the programmer stays in control of the CPU.
 Ground has constructs like `class` and `function`, statements like `while`, `for` and `if`, datatypes like `string` and `float` and arrays.
 See file `unittests.g` for some syntax examples.

 Ground variables can be referenced in assembly by using the generated symbolic constants.
-The compiler itself is written in C# and generates x86-64 assembly which is assembled by `FASM` for Windows.
+The compiler itself is written in C# and generates x86-64 assembly which is assembled by [FASM](https://flatassembler.net/) for Windows.
 The generated code is poured into an assembly template which can be freely chosen.
 This will result in small `.EXE` files when the template is chosen wisely.
 For instance, there is a `console` template which opens the console, but also a sdl3 template which doesn't have a console and is useful when starting `SDL3` applications.
 Ofcourse you